Commonwealth of World Citizens: The World Service Trust

 The World Service Trust was founded in 1955 as a special agency of the organisation for the purpose of giving impartial aid to people and countries in circumstances of poverty, famine, disease and epidemics, as well as natural disasters.
 The secondary organisation was also designed to assist education and improve standards of living.

 In 1990 the secondary organisation became a foundation and was renamed "The Hugh and Helene Schonfield World Service Trust".
 The Schonfields contributed to it financially.

 The organisation fell into decline following the 1980s.
 Its archives are now deposited with the Bishopsgate Institute in London.

 Its activities became more centred in Germany as the community initiated by Wilhelm Haller felt a more decentralised and less bureaucratic approach was necessary.
 A new initiative was started in 2004 with the founding of the 'International Leadership and Business Society', intended to encourage the application of the original Mondcivitan principles in business and everyday life.
 The Hugh & Helene Schonfield World Service Trust continued to work particularly with its responsibility for the archiving and publicising of the work of the late Hugh J. Schonfield and research into the concepts of Messianism, Humanitism and Servant-Nationhood and methods to find their practical realisation.

 In 2014 a revival of the movement was started in an attempt to find a current interpretation.
-This has led to the establishment of a Facebook page.
+This led to the establishment of a Facebook page.